 Rooting could be risky (it will void your warranty and in rare cases, it might break your phone); but it is not that scary.
 Actually, as there are more and more tools to root Android with or without computer, it is getting safer and easier to root a phone (especially those on older version of Android).
 You can simply root or unroot a phone in one click.

 When you delete a message, photo or video on your Android phone, the data of the deleted file are stored in the system folder that cannot be accessed by normal users.
 So all Android data recovery software require you to root your phone and give superuser permission for the programs to dive deep into the system folder that contains the deleted data.
 That's why you need to root your Android phone before you are able to get back the deleted text messages or media files.

-From the above passages, we can come to a conclusion that there is no way to recover deleted files on Android without root since without root privilege, you cannot access the deleted data.
-However, to guarantee the safety of your phone, you can choose a well-designed Android data software which can help safely root your Android phone and retrieve the deleted data.
+From the above passages, we can come to the conclusion that there is no way to recover deleted files on Android without root since without root privilege, you cannot access the deleted data.
+However, to guarantee the safety of your phone, you can choose a well-designed Android data software that can help safely root your Android phone and retrieve the deleted data.

-Note: Your Android phone only hold the deleted text messages, photos, files for a short period of time and could overwrite the deleted data in any time.
+Note: Your Android phone only holds the deleted text messages, photos, files for a short period of time and could overwrite the deleted data at any time.
 So stop using your phone and apply data recovery on your Android phone as soon as possible.

 Step 1 Download FonePaw Android Data Recovery on your computer.